 Technical provisions - un-modelled business

-Due to modelling or data limitations on certain lines of business, the calculation of components of the BEL is not currently possible (for example, due to missing plancodes).
-Anything which is not modelled is included via un-modelled adjustments (UA).
+Due to modelling or data limitations on certain lines of business, certain components of the BEL are allowed for via un-modelled adjustments (UA).
 The basis for the UA will vary from item to item.